-As we approach the Australian federal election, which is expected to be held in May 2019, significant uncertainty exists surrounding the ability for foreign or non-resident taxpayers to claim the capital gains tax (CGT) main residence exemption for properties they own in Australia.
+The reintroduction of a tax bill has provided a little clarity surrounding the ability for foreign or non-resident taxpayers to claim the capital gains tax (CGT) main residence exemption for properties they own in Australia, but will more exemptions be forthcoming?

 What is main residence exemption?